jettylabs-archive/jetty_access_control/website/docs/getting-started/6-explore.md

 ## Audit data access with `explain_access()`

-In addition to the `jetty explore` capabilities you have already seen, `explore` has an `explain_access()` function designed to describes why a user can or can’t access a particular data asset, highlighting specific configurations that affect the the final materialized access controls. `explain_access()` accepts two parameters: a user and an asset (or list of assets).
+In addition to the `jetty explore` capabilities you have already seen, `explore` has an `explain_access()` function designed to describe why a user can or can’t access a particular data asset, highlighting specific configurations that affect the the final materialized access controls. `explain_access()` accepts two parameters: a user and an asset (or list of assets).

 For example, if I want to understand why `elliot@gmail.com` does or doesn't have access to the asset `snow.analytics.raw` (a Snowflake schema), I can run: